matinfirooz/Zipf-s-Law-and-Benford-s-Law-in-Text-Processing/README.md

 - Improve **linguistic data processing** (e.g., text compression, keyword ranking)
 - Detect **fraud and anomalies** in financial reports (Benford’s Law applications)
 - Analyze **networks and social graphs** for natural distribution patterns

-## **Acknowledgments**
-Special thanks to the mathematical and data science community for inspiring this project!